mrisher/smtp-sts/mta-sts.md

   latter case are distinguished by a leading period.
 In the case of Internationalized Domain Names ([@!RFC5891]), the MX MUST specify the Punycode-encoded A-label [@!RFC3492] and not the Unicode-encoded U-label.
-The full semantics of certificate validation are described in "MX Certificate Validation."
+The full semantics of certificate validation are described in (#mx-certificate-validation), "MX Certificate Validation."

 An example JSON policy is as below: